-Romania: OMV Petrom cuts the investment budgets6.
-April 2016. / SEE Energy News
+Romania: OMV Petrom cuts the investment budgets, SEE Energy News

 Beside the low oil prices OMV Petrom is also challenged by local taxes which are a burden for the company investment plans.
 OMV Petrom has perspective Black Sea oil-gas exploration assets but it is evaluating the financial feasibility of the further project development.

 Irina Dobre, the financial director of OMV Petrom, said the oil major has all the options on the table, which would translate into projects that are kept in stand-by or even staff reduction.

 She explained in email statement that OMV Petrom’s investments went down from EUR 1.4 billion in 2014 to around EUR 900 million last year.

 “This year, we are forecasting a reduction of 10-20 percent of investments, and all this is due to the fact our cash flow is very tight.

 In our industry, we can’t be talking about a period in which we are hiring.
 On the contrary, we are looking at projects, and if we don’t have them it is possible to restructure and look at other costs, including personnel expenses,” said Dobre, during the 15th edition of the Tax&Law event, which was organized Wednesday by Business Review.

 As OMV Petrom is seeking oil and gas deposits in the Black Sea, BR asked Dobre if this exploration project might see its funding reduced.